The Dispatch: More from CWR...

 Though St. Alphonsus is never condescendingly shaming, his words have a blunt provocativeness that exposes our self-righteousness and sense of confidence.
 “While God does not will the sin, He does will our humiliation, our poverty, or our mortification, as the case may be.”
 It is so simply stated, but so obviously accurate: the events that occasion my weakness and brokenness are actually willed by God to bring about my repentance and self-surrender to Christ.
 “We must not, therefore, consider the afflictions that come upon us as happening by chance or solely from the malice of men; we should be convinced that what happens, happens by the will of God.”

-Someone who appreciates this candidness is Stephen Kokx, a Catholic reporter whose interactions with St. Alphonsus might very well have saved his life, as his book explains through personal testimony that connect with the writings of the saintly Doctor.
+Someone who appreciates this candidness is Stephen Kokx, a Catholic reporter whose interactions with St. Alphonsus might very well have saved his life, as his book explains through personal testimony that connects with the writings of the saintly Doctor.
 Amidst debilitating physical illness and frightening spiritual warfare, Kokx encountered St. Alphonsus.
 “Where has this been my entire life?… Why don’t priests speak like this anymore?
 When did the Church stop teaching this?”
 Thankfully, she didn’t—we simply largely forgot about this treasure-chest.

 Kokx’s St. Alphonsus for the 21st Century gives the novice an idea of the breadth of Liguori, covering the saint’s writings on perfection, love, prayer, the Eucharist, the religious life, sin, and spiritual warfare.
 Kokx does a good job of sprinkling beautiful quotations throughout these topics.
 In his chapter of love, for example, he offers us this gem: